solosage1/anyprice-oracle/EIP.md

   to any bridges that support EIP-5164, essentially for free.
 It aligns with the bridge-neutral philosophy.
   If full interface implementation is too much overhead, the spec at least should not conflict – e.g. reserve messageId or event names similarly to avoid collisions.
+* **NICE-TO-HAVE:** Integration with Future OP Stack Interoperability Mechanisms.
+The Optimism ecosystem is continuously evolving.
+For instance, OP Labs is developing an Attestation Bus, a lightweight storage-proof broadcaster for Superchain interoperability.
+When such mechanisms become standardized and available, ERC-76xx messages (particularly those intended for broad Superchain consumption) SHOULD be serializable into these channels (e.g., as a specific message type like `0x02` if the Attestation Bus defines such).
+This aligns ERC-76xx with the broader Superchain vision and avoids redundant infrastructure.
+Implementers should monitor OP Stack developments for such integration opportunities.
 * **NICE-TO-HAVE:** Governance Hooks for Data Providers.
 To enhance security, the standard could allow each ERC-76xx data feed contract to have a configurable list of authorized publishers and possibly a governance delay.
 For instance, a feed might be upgradable (via a DAO vote) to change who can post